kir-dev/warp-drive/README.md

 * `serverAddress`: the host (including port if necessary)
 * `user`, `password`: the user name and password for uploading images
 * `db`: connection information for the database
+* `sessionSecret`: a random key for signing the session cookies
+* `clientId`: OAuth (auth.sch) client id
+* `clientSecret`: OAuth (auth.sch) client secret
+* `secure`: set it to true and session cookies are only transmitted via https
+* `groupId`: restric upload access to members of a specific group.
+Set it to `0` for no restriction.

+### OAuth configuration

+For development register a new application at [auth.sch.bme.hu][3] and use the provided credentials.
+For the redirect address give something like `http://localhost:8080/auth`.

 ## Contributing